 With numerous options to choose from, how do you narrow down the field to the best option for your bathroom?
 First, determine your priorities.

-Why are you in the market for bathroom flooring?
+– Why are you in the market for bathroom flooring?
 Is it for a new home, to restore an existing bathroom, or are you remodeling for resale?
+Each scenario can potentially impact the type of flooring you choose.

 And, be sure to choose products that are both durable and easy to maintain.